-Insurance companies are in the business of protecting their customers from financial calamity should they be involved in a car accident that causes serious personal injury and/or major property damage.
-Particularly after a car crash, it can be very difficult to deal with the insurance carrier and get a fair resolution of your claim even when it is your own insurance carrier and you have been a reliable customer for many years.
+Car insurance companies are in the business of protecting their customers from financial loss should their insured be involved in a car accident that causes serious personal injury and/or major property damage.
+Particularly after a car accident, it is very difficult to deal with an insurance carrier and get a fair resolution of a claim even when the insured is to blame for the accident.

 1. Lowball Settlement Offers

-Insurance companies in Florida, as well as the rest of the United States, are created to make a profit; their efforts are focused upon their bottom line, and keeping the amount of monies paid each year in claims as low as possible.
-After all, in years where insurance carriers have been hit with large numbers of claims, such as a bad hurricane year, they can risk going out of business in their efforts to make good on paying out legitimate claims on insurance policies.
+Insurance companies in Florida, as well as the rest of the United States, are created to make a profit; their efforts are focused on their bottom line, and keeping the amount of money paid each year in claims as low as possible.
+After all, in years where insurance carriers have been hit with large numbers of claims, they risk going out of business.

-This causes insurance companies to train their agents and adjusters on how to deal with the large number of cliams they receive on a daily basis.
-Their goal is always to keep the company management and ultimately their company shareholders happy: which is in conflict with providing justice for you, the injury victim.
+This causes insurance companies to train their agents and adjusters on how to deal with the large number of claims they receive on a daily basis.
+Their goal is always to keep the company management and ultimately their company shareholders happy: which is in conflict with providing compensation for injury victims.
 Sometimes, they may even go over the line so far that they are guilty of insurance bad faith.

 All too often after a serious accident or car crash, insurance company adjusters appear on the scene and are on the job, aggressively attempting to resolve claims quickly – particularly if there has been a tragic fatality.
 Fast settlements of serious injury accidents and wrongful death claims are seldom in the injury victim’s best interests.

-Alan’s Tip: It is very important to have an experienced legal advocate on your side that understands how insurance company representatives negotiate claims.
-Insurance employees, no matter how friendly and nice, are not looking out for the injured person’s best interests: please be aware of this at all times (are you being recorded?).
+Alan’s Tip: Insurance employees, no matter how friendly and nice, are not looking out for the injured person’s best interests: please be aware of this at all times (are you being recorded?).
 This is especially true after the 2012 PIP Reforms, where Insurance Company Fraud Specialists are allowed to put you under oath and interrogate you (and it’s up to you to get a lawyer to be present during questioning here).

-What Are The Different Types of Florida Car Insurance Coverage?: Law Reforms
+What Are The Different Types of Florida Car Accident Insurance Coverage?

 PIP Insurance in Florida – Reforms Passed After Widespread Car Accident Fraud